Why UT Southwestern

 Academic productivity is encouraged, and it’s expected that at least one academic or research project will emanate from a fellow's experience suitable for presentation or publication.
 Multiple opportunities are available for collaboration with faculty in every subspecialty.
 Research facilities could be made available during the second year of fellowship if the candidate wished and if a suitable project were identified.

-Intellectual vibrancy and technological innovation are core values of the department, which are developed through research and collaborative efforts of the clinical faculty and department Ph.D's.
+Intellectual vibrancy and technological innovation are core values of the Department, which are developed through research and collaborative efforts of the clinical and research faculty.